wso2-extensions/mi-connector-bigquery/docs/jobs.md

 # Working with Jobs in BigQuery

-The runQuery operation runs a BigQuery SQL query and returns results if the query completes within a specified timeout.
+The runQuery operation runs an SQL query (BigQuery) and returns results if the query completes within a specified timeout.

 **runQuery**
 ```xml